How to Rotate Images in Google Docs

 This will then automatically insert the newly-rotated picture in your document.

-Quite a longer process, but the second method offers more options with how you can rotate the photo.
+It is quite a long process, but the second method offers more options for rotating the photo.

 So, do you now have an idea of what rotation option you’ll use for your photo?